Simple Deterministic Approximation for Submodular Multiple Knapsack Problem: Introduction

 \subsection{Related Work}

-The multiple knapsack problem has been fully studied previously.
+MKP has been fully studied previously.
 Kellerer \cite{Kellerer99} proposed the first PTAS for the identical case of the problem.
 Soon after, Chekuri and Khanna \cite{ChekuriK00} proposed a PTAS for the general case.
 The result was later improved to an EPTAS by Jansen \cite{Jansen09}.
 On the other hand, it is easy to see that the problem does not admit an FPTAS even for the case of $m = 2$ bins unless P $=$ NP \cite{ChekuriK00}.